Deported man Piripi Kingi gets home detention for Ponsonby Rd bar brawl in Rotorua

 Free smokes and a bed: The cost of housing our homeless

-Judge Cooper said that in Australia, Kingi also had three assault convictions in 2009, and two causing bodily harm convictions in 2019 and 2011 that resulted in jail sentences.
+Judge Cooper said that in Australia, Kingi also had three assault convictions in 2009, and two convictions for causing bodily harm, in 2019 and 2011, that had resulted in jail sentences.

 Kingi was with friends at Ponsonby Rd Lounge Bar in Rotorua about 1.40am on August 17 last year.
 The victim, who doesn't know Kingi, was also in the bar with a separate group of friends.